-With September coming to a close (already!?), I have been reflecting on some of my favourite moments and wanted to compile a list of what has been sparking joy in my life; I would love to repeat this ritual at the end of each month or two and share it with you all.
+With September coming to a close (already!?), I have been reflecting on some of my favourite moments and wanted to compile a list of what has been sparking joy in my life recently.
 Here are 6 things that I have enjoyed over the past several weeks in the categories of making, watching, experiencing, learning, listening and reading.

 Making: Fire Cider